neubot/neubot/doc/neubot.1.rst

 Differently from traditional LISP syntax, however, the data processing language is encoded using JSON.

+TODO: document the new operations added with the 0.4.16.x cycle.

 The language implements the following operations:

 **["divide", atom-or-list, atom-or-list]**